SovRom: Creation, structure, and effects

-Sovrompetrol was followed by Sovromtransport and Tars (transportation), and later by Sovrombanc (banking and commercial monopoly), Sovromlemn (wood processing), Sovromgaz (natural gas), Sovromasigurare (insurance), Sovromcărbune (coal exploitation in the Jiu Valley and other areas), Sovromchim (chemical industry), Sovromconstrucţii (construction materials), Sovrommetal (iron mining — around Reşiţa), Sovromtractor (future Tractorul, in Brașov), Sovromfilm (importing Soviet cinema productions), Sovrom Utilaj Petrolier (producing oil refining equipment) and Sovromnaval (shipbuilding in Constanța, Giurgiu, and Brăila).
+Sovrompetrol was followed by Sovromtransport and Tars (transportation), and later by Sovrombanc (banking and commercial monopoly), Sovromlemn (wood processing), Sovromgaz (natural gas), Sovromasigurare (insurance), Sovromcărbune (coal exploitation in the Jiu Valley and other areas), Sovromchim (chemical industry), Sovromconstrucții (construction materials), Sovrommetal (iron mining — around Reșița), Sovromtractor (future Tractorul, in Brașov), Sovromfilm (importing Soviet cinema productions), Sovrom Utilaj Petrolier (producing oil refining equipment) and Sovromnaval (shipbuilding in Constanța, Giurgiu, and Brăila).

-Most notoriously, Sovromcuarț (or Sovromquarțit), while ostensibly producing quartz, as its name suggested, was in fact engaged in the mining of uranium ore.
-Sovromcuarț started operating in 1950 at Băiţa mine in Bihor County, with a workforce of 15,000 political prisoners.
+Most notoriously, Sovromcuarț (or Sovromquarțit, Sovrom Kvartit), while ostensibly producing quartz, as its name suggested, was in fact engaged in the mining of uranium ore.
+Sovromcuarț started operating in 1950 at the Băița mine in Bihor County, with a workforce of 15,000 political prisoners.
 After most of them died of radiation poisoning, they were replaced by local villagers, who did not know what they were mining.
+Another facility operated by this SovRom was the Ciudanovița uranium mine in Caraș-Severin County, which employed around 10,000 people in the early 1950s.
 In secrecy, Romania delivered 17,288 tons of uranium ore to the Soviet Union between 1952 and 1960, which was used, at least partly, in the Soviet atomic bomb project.
 Uranium mining continued until 1961.
 All ore was shipped outside Romania for processing, initially to Sillamäe in Estonia; the uranium concentrate was then used exclusively by the Soviet Union.

 By 1952, 85% of Romanian export was directed at the Soviet Union.
 The total value of goods passed by Romania to the Soviet Union surpassed by far the demanded war reparations, being estimated at 2 billion dollars.

 Special circumstances also enhanced the negative effects of SovRoms on Romanian economy: the severe drought and famine outbreaks of 1946, coupled with the severe devaluation of the leu — culminating in a forced stabilization through monetary reform (1947).